 |Reference eBooks on topics such as American History, Countries around the World, Historical Events, and more!|

 Online access of some of our Reference Books.

 A curated list of useful genealogical research sites.
 Includes HeritageQuest, Ancestry, Social Security Index and more.

 Items in the collection come from libraries and their partnering cultural institutions across Connecticut and include historical photographs, maps, postcards, films and more, all made available for online searching.
 A joint project of the Connecticut State Library and the Library Connection cooperative.

 Online language learning, bursting with culture and fun.
-Choose from over 71 languages, including latin, biblical and ESL courses, immmerse yourself in specialty courses such as arab etiquette, flamenco dancing and feng shui, and watch movies designed to improve your fluency.
+Choose from over 71 languages, including Latin, biblical and ESL courses, immerse yourself in specialty courses such as Arab etiquette, flamenco dancing and feng shui, and watch movies designed to improve your fluency.

 |Law and Legal Reference|

 A huge selection of editable legal forms to use for divorce, wills, landlord / tenant, name changes, power of attorney and more.
 Includes legal definitions and FAQs, tax forms and attorney directories.